anupn18/readme_lifesight/docs/PLATFORM/action/optimizer-1/index.md

 > 📘 **Note**
 >
 > Only Scenarios which have been marked as the default scenario in a plan are displayed in the scenarios filter inside Optimizer.
-Learn more about [default scenario](https://docs.lifesight.io/docs/default-scenario#/) in this guide.
+Learn more about [default scenario](https://docs.lifesight.io/docs/default-scenario#/).

 * **Filter Channel:** Narrow the view to campaigns from one or more specific ad channels (e.g., show only Meta campaigns).
 * **Filter Tactic:** Focus on campaigns with a specific strategic purpose (e.g., show only _Retargeting_ campaigns).